Taking action about discrimination in education

 Making a disability discrimination claim at a tribunal

-If your claim is about disability discrimination by a school, you need to make your discrimination claim to the Additional Support Needs Tribunal for Scotland.
+If your claim is about disability discrimination by a school, you need to make your discrimination claim to the Additional Support Needs jurisdiction (ASN tribunals) under the Health and Education Chamber of the First-tier Tribunal sitting in Glasgow.
 The claim must be made within 6 months of the discrimination happening.

-You can find more information about making a disability discrimination claim on the disability discrimination claims page of the Additional Support Needs Tribunal for Scotland website at www.asntscotland.gov.uk.
+You can find more information about making a disability discrimination claim on the website of the Health & Education Chamber, Additional Support Needs jurisdiction.

 Human rights and public sector equality duty